 “16For God so loved the world that He gave His only begotten Son, that whoever believes in Him should not perish but have everlasting life.
 17 For God did not send His Son into the world to condemn the world, but that the world through Him might be saved.”

 This is one of the causes why Jews were disappointed and did not fully believe in Jesus as their Messiah.
-Reason, they did not understand the truth He said, that He came to free them from the Sin; rather looked for freedom from Romans.
+The reason, was they did not understand the truth He said, that He came to free them from the Sin; rather looked for freedom from Romans.

 To my surprise, the book of Isaiah (written 700 years before the birth of Jesus) says in chapter 53 from the Nevi’im – Prophets (Tanakh, Jewish Sacred Writings), and can also refer to the same that Messiah who will come, will bare sins of many.